A Career in Medical Science

 How do I become a Medical Scientist?

-Entry into Biomedical Science courses is through the Central Applications Office (CAO).
-Currently, the Academy of Clinical Science and Laboratory Medicine (ACSLM) has the authority to accredit courses for eligibility to practice as a medical scientist.
+Entry into Irish Biomedical Science courses is through the Central Applications Office (CAO).
+Since March 31st 2019 CORU, the Health and Social Care Professionals' Council is the authority that accredits courses for eligibility to practice as a medical scientist.
 Full details of the three Irish centres that offer ACSLM-accredited 4 year honours degree courses with vocational training, in Dublin (TUD, formally DIT), Cork (CIT/UCC) and Galway (GMIT), can be found on the CAO website at www.cao.ie

 A good Leaving Certificate is required and the entry points can be high.
 One or more science subject are usually required for entry into Biomedical Sciences Degree courses.

-Further information on a career as a medical scientist can be found on the website of the ACSLM.
+Further information on a career as a medical scientist can be found on the website of the Academy of Clinical Science and Laboratory Medicine (ACSLM), the professional and academic body for medical scientists .